pfinazzo/Project-2/README.md

 * Also make sure you have dowloaded and installed Rails 5.
 I am using version 5.1.4.

 * In order to run this site locally first you must clone and download this repo.
 After that cd into the directory of MusicMate.
-Then once you have made MusicMate the current directory, open up a new terminal windown in the same current directory, and run the command "$ rails s" in order to start the rails server.
+Then once you have made MusicMate the current directory, open up a new terminal windown in the same current directory, and run the command "$ bundle install", which will make sure all of our gems (such as paperclip) have been installed and so that they will run.
+Next run the command "$ rails s" in order to start the rails server.
 Once Puma is up and running in the terminal, open up your browser and travel to localhost:3000 in the address bar.
 This will pull up the homepage at which point the application may be used.

 * To reinitialize the database, simply type "$ rails db:seed" in the terminal.
 This will destroy all Users and all child elements(lessons) of users.